lsst-dm/dmtn-172/index.rst

 Make use of masks from warp-comparison (including satellites) in producing final single-epoch catalogs.
   This can probably be done in catalog-space in terms of setting flag columns, but it may be that these masks are important for doing some of the background estimation we'd want to do prior to final single-epoch detection/deblending/measurement.

+Provide a harness for full-focal-plane PSF estimation.
+   We'll still probably do the second round of PSF estimation on each detector independently for the forseeable future, but we want to open up the ability to develop and test a full-focal-plane algorithm.

 Avoid workarounds from background-induced photometry biases in FGCM.
    This shouldn't be FGCM's job, and it shouldn't be something that only happens inside FGCM.
    It is unclear, however, whether the best solution is to run FGCM only after the final measurement step (after the final background-estimation step), or to try to devise some compensated-filter photometry that is insensitive to the background (for stars only) that we could run earlier, allowing FGCM to be run earlier.